Donotalo/playground-uh8mrywa/lessons/lesson01.md

 There is a [source code repository](https://bitbucket.org/donotalo/starter/).
 Compile the source code in a Docker container.
 Extract the output of the compilation in the host system.
 Hence, the host system will only require Docker to be installed to compile the code and get output.

 The source code is in C++.
-The repository is setup to use CMake to compile the code.
+The repository is set up to use CMake to compile the code.
 There is a build script (`build.sh`) in the repository written for Bash.
 Calling this script will compile the code.
 The build directory, where the output will be located, can be found in the build script.

 # Host system